camunda-community-hub/camunda-tasklist-client-java/README.md

 # Camunda TaskList Client

 This project is designed to simplify communication between a java backend and the Camunda 8 task list.
-This project is still a draft.
+Contributions through PR are welcome!

 # How to use the client